 Within the pellet mill, the die temperature will exceed 90 degrees celsius while compressing wood into pellets: Image – Amazon

 After watching quite a few videos and articles on using wood pellets for growing mushrooms I did start to notice a trend.
 There was a clear emphasis on using hardwood pellets and not softwood pellets.
 Now, most wood pellets are actually made from softwoods such as pine.
 Therefore I wanted to research a little bit more on why softwood pellets may not be suitable for growing mushrooms.

 Well, apparently pine has anti-fungal properties, so that’s obviously not ideal if you’re trying to grow mushrooms!
 Some articles stated it’s not impossible to ground mushrooms with softwood pellets, but the yields will certainly be affected.

 BBQ pellets are only made from hardwoods, therefore, they could be a good source as a growing medium for mushrooms: Image – Amazon

 How to Prepare Wood Pellets for Growing Mushrooms

-So, after I became aware of the benefits of wood pellets as a growing medium for mushrooms I wanted to look more into the process.
+After I became aware of the benefits of wood pellets as a growing medium for mushrooms I wanted to look more into the process.
 I became curious about what methods are used to prepare the wood pellets.
-I then came across the video below which is a great little DIY setup which shows how to do it:
+I then came across the video below which is a great little DIY setup that shows how to do it:

 Adding in the Mushroom Spawn